fairytaib/Deep-Drop/README.md

 - **Version Control**:
   - Git: Used for version control to track changes and manage the development process.
   - GitHub: Used as a cloud-based platform to store and share the code repository.
+  - GitHub Pages: Used to deploy the game as a static web application for testing, showcasing, and easy access.
   - Gitpod: Used as an integrated development environment (IDE) to write and edit the code.

+- **Other Technology**
+  - Miro: Used for planning and visualizing game structure, creating flowcharts, and collaborating on gameplay mechanics.
+  - Balsamiq Wireframe: Used to create low-fidelity wireframes for UI layout and structure before design implementation.

 ## Project Structure